 For that reason, the matter was sent back for further development of the record and further findings.

 It can be challenging to obtain Social Security Disability benefits, and it is often helpful for claimants to work with an experienced Social Security lawyer.
-If you need to apply for Social Security Disability benefits in Fresno, contact Peña & Bromberg, PLC at 559-439-9700 or via our online form.
+If you believe you may need to apply for Social Security Disability benefits in Fresno, contact Peña & Bromberg, PLC at 559-439-9700 or via our online form.